jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 # first google

-When I am trying something completely new in R, I generally google **"how to do X in R blog"**.
+When I am trying something completely new in R, I generally google *"how to do X in R blog"*.
 Rather than looking for packages or documentation, I look for "walk through" style blog posts, preferably written by other beginners, or people I know to be really good R teachers.
 This time my search pulled up [this post](https://www.littlemissdata.com/blog/maps) by Little Miss Data aka [Laura Ellis](@littlemissdata).
 I "know" Laura from #rstats twitter and her blog is awesome, so seemed like a good place to start.
 That post turned out to be about the `ggmap` package, which if you are looking to plot things on a city map might be useful.
 Not so good for plotting a US map though.
-Laura's blog has a search function (I need to upgrade my blog so I can search it) though and when I [searched the blog for "map"](https://www.littlemissdata.com/search?q=map) it turns out that she has lots of map-related posts, including [this one](https://www.littlemissdata.com/blog/usmap?rq=map) about easy US maps.
+Laura's blog has a search function (I need to upgrade my blog so I can search it) though and when I searched the blog for "map", it turns out that she has [lots of map-related posts](https://www.littlemissdata.com/search?q=map), including [this one](https://www.littlemissdata.com/blog/usmap?rq=map) about easy US maps.

 The post uses the [usmap package](https://cran.r-project.org/web/packages/usmap/vignettes/mapping.html), which is pretty easy to work with.